Scandinavian rugs: Rug making techniques

-Modern design trends
+Modern design

-Due largely in part to the influence of Märta Måås-Fjetterström, Scandinavian rugs have remained hugely popular over the past 70 years.
-Indeed, since her death in 1941, the demand for rugs made after her distinctive style has risen meteorically.
-Måås-Fjetterström, upon her death, left to posterity more than 700 designs for rugs, along with meticulously detailed instructions for how to make them, including the different techniques that should be utilized in their manufacture.
-In addition to an enormous body of her own original work, Måås-Fjetterström also inspired a great many artists whose rugs are hugely desirable all over the world.
+Influenced by Märta Måås-Fjetterström, Scandinavian rugs have remained popular over the past 70 years.
+Since her death in 1941, the demand for rugs made after her distinctive style has risen.
+Måås-Fjetterström, upon her death, left more than 700 designs for rugs, along with detailed instructions for how to make them, including the different techniques that should be utilized in their manufacture.
+In addition to a large body of original work, Måås-Fjetterström inspired artists whose rugs are desirable all over the world.

 Rug designed by artists such as Ann-Mari Forsberg, Barbro Nilsson, Marianne Richter, and others are available, and are hand-made in Måås-Fjetterström’s original studio in Båstad, where rugs have been hand-made since 1919.
-It is difficult to overstate the influence that these designers and their works have had on the world of interior design.
-Even as tastes have changed since the 1920s and 1930s when Måås-Fjetterström herself was designing rugs, there is a quality to Scandinavian rugs that has intrigued leading designers and decorators for decades.
-If there is any one trend in the world of artisanal rugs, it is the increasing popularity of Scandinavian rugs.

-Many mid-twentieth century designers, interior decorators, and modern visionaries have been impressed by the uniquely sparse and geometric composition of traditional Scandinavian rugs, and most especially by those designed by Måås-Fjetterström and her peers.
-The attention to detail and treatment of color in Måås-Fjetterström rugs—as well as the approach to geometry and line theory in the most well-known pieces—combine to create just the sort of piece that perfectly complements the design aesthetic of individuals such as Ray Eames, Le Corbusier, and Frank Lloyd Wright.
-A large reason behind the tremendous popularity enjoyed by mid-century Scandinavian rugs is the heavy incorporation of such pieces into these individuals' own design work.
+Many mid-twentieth century designers, interior decorators, and modern visionaries have been impressed by the uniquely sparse and geometric composition of traditional Scandinavian rugs, and including those designed by Måås-Fjetterström and her peers.
+The attention to detail and treatment of color in Måås-Fjetterström rugs—as well as the approach to geometry and line theory in the most well-known pieces—complemented the design aesthetic of individuals such as Ray Eames, Le Corbusier, and Frank Lloyd Wright.
+A reason behind the popularity of mid-century Scandinavian rugs is the incorporation of such pieces into these individuals' design work.

-Galleries and design studios throughout the world have recently begun to invest heavily in those Scandinavian rugs that are considered to be the best and the most representative of the aesthetic values of the famous mid-century modern Scandinavian rug-makers and designers.
-Galleries that specialize in antique rugs, such as the Nazmiyal collection in New York City, buy and sell a tremendous amount of Scandinavian rugs, underscoring the growing popularity of such pieces and the increased public demand for Scandinavian rugs.
-The increased demand for such rugs by galleries and studios is tied to a very real increased demand from decorators, collectors, and consumers.